eltociear/website/src/lib/content/papers/en/cognitive-scaffolding.md

 Furthermore, the SCI Cycle functions as a form of **AI-augmented deliberative democracy**, distinct from traditional methods like citizen assemblies or deliberative polling.
 While these methods rely on human-only deliberation, the SCI Cycle integrates diverse AI models as active participants in the sensemaking process, amplifying the capacity to synthesize and challenge perspectives at scale.
 This positions the SCI Cycle as a novel tool for collective decision-making, combining the strengths of human judgment with AI’s pattern-recognition capabilities to address the polycrisis.
 It offers a pathway for political leaders to move beyond partisan gridlock, not by abandoning their core values, but by engaging them within a structured process designed to find higher-order, more resilient solutions.

+**The Problem of the AI Mirror**
+Standard interactions with Large Language Models suffer from what we term the **"AI Mirror Effect."** Because models are trained on vast datasets of existing human discourse, their default outputs tend to regress to the "probabilistic mean" of current thought.
+When asked to solve a complex problem, an un-scaffolded AI will typically mirror the dominant paradigms (Tier 1 "Orange" or "Green" thinking) found in its training data.

+For example, if asked to solve inequality, an AI mirrors the standard debate: it proposes either "growth" (Orange) or "redistribution" (Green).
+It rarely spontaneously generates "pre-distribution" or "systemic redesign" (Yellow) because those concepts are statistically rarer in the corpus.

+The **SCI Cycle** is designed to break this mirror.
+By forcing models to synthesize conflicting viewpoints and subjecting them to adversarial challenge, we disrupt the statistical regression to the status quo and force the emergence of higher-order (Tier 2) novelty.

 ---

 ## <a id="methodology"></a>2.
 A Proposed Methodology: The Synthesis-Challenge-Integration (SCI) Cycle